-HPER 2217 Yoga
+HPER 2217 Yoga 1 credit

 An introduction to the nature and principles of yoga.

-Students will gain knowledge of the benefits o performing yoga and equipment needed while participating in a yoga program.
-Course focuses on developing postural alignment in order for students to gain improved strength, endurance, flexibilit, balance, and stress reduction.
+Students will gain knowledge of the benefits of performing yoga and equipment needed while participating in a yoga program.
+Course focuses on developing postural alignment in order for students to gain improved strength, endurance, flexibility, balance, and stress reduction.

-HPER 2234 Personal Health
+HPER 2234 Personal Health 3 credits

 Promote an appreciation for healthful living practices of the individual and group to promote positive attitudes.
-Topics include physical health and fitnes, emotional health, nutrition, alcohol and drugs, environmental health, aging, safety and first aid
+Topics include physical health and fitness, emotional health, nutrition, alcohol and drugs, environmental health, aging, safety and first aid.